 Treat your Instagram feed like a highlight reel of your portfolio by posting only your best images.

-As you develop your photography practice (both professionally and online), make sure each post delivers its own ‘Wow!’ factor individually, yet still looks good collectively.
-By creating a consistent aesthetic—through a common theme, colour palette, saturation or style—visitors will become engaged followers.
+As you develop your photography practice (both professionally and online), make sure each Instagram post design delivers its own ‘Wow!’ factor individually, yet still looks good collectively.
+By creating a consistent aesthetic—through a common theme, colour palette, saturation, or style—visitors will become engaged followers.

 If you have several photos from one shoot and can’t decide which particular image to show, use the multiple picture option, so only one image appears in your feed, but followers have the option to view more.